Logano takes advantage of late crash, wins Clash at Daytona

 ''It's bizarre, because it drove really good everywhere else,'' Johnson said. ''We will take some notes and learn from those mistakes and apply that to the (Daytona) 500 car.''

-Busch ended up crashing his Monster Energy No. 41 car in the first official race with Monster Energy as NASCAR's title sponsor.
+Busch crashed his Monster Energy No. 41 car in the first official race with Monster Energy as NASCAR's title sponsor.

 ''It's kind of a shame,'' he said. ''All of the hard work and the effort everybody puts into the offseason - Doug Yates and his engines and everybody from Ford and everybody at Stewart-Haas - all of the effort put toward building a car and we didn't even make it to the first pit stop.
 So it's kind of a bummer.''